tobwei/disentIntel/README.md

 For evaluating and predicting subjective intelligibility scores the [UASpeech](http://www.isle.illinois.edu/sst/data/UASpeech/) corpora was used.

 ## **Training**
-For training please refer to the original [SpeechSplit repository](https://github.com/auspicious3000/SpeechSplit) - only hyperparameters changed for training of this paper and the used data of course.
+For training please refer to the original [SpeechSplit repository](https://github.com/auspicious3000/SpeechSplit) - only hyperparameters (specifically padding) changed for training of this paper and the used data of course.

 ## **Inference**